What Is Adaptive Learning Technology in Online Education?

 Traditional online courses assume learners are roughly equivalent in prior knowledge, learning speed, and preferences.
 This assumption fails in most real-world contexts.
 A college freshman mathematics course includes students who excelled in high school calculus and those who struggled with algebra.
 A corporate training program includes experienced employees who need minimal onboarding and newcomers who need comprehensive grounding.

 Adaptive learning systems directly address this diversity.
-By continuously calibrating to each learner, they ensure that advanced students remain engaged through appropriately challenging content while struggling learners receive the support they need without feeling overwhelmed or exposed.
+By continuously calibrating to each learner, they ensure advanced students remain engaged through appropriately challenging content while struggling learners receive support without feeling overwhelmed or exposed.

 Improving Learning Outcomes